polkadot-fellows/RFCs/text/0107-xcm-execution-hints.md

 A previous XCM RFC (https://github.com/polkadot-fellows/xcm-format/pull/37) introduced a `SetAssetClaimer` instruction.
 This idea of instructing the XCVM to change some implementation-specific behavior is useful.
-In order to generalize this mechanism, this RFC introduces a new instruction `SetExecutionHints` and makes the `SetAssetClaimer` be just one of many possible execution hints.
+In order to generalize this mechanism, this RFC introduces a new instruction `SetHints` and makes the `SetAssetClaimer` be just one of many possible execution hints.

 ## Motivation